 Private detective Mike Church is hired to find the identity of an amnesiac woman.
 Amateur hypnotist Franklyn Madison offers help.
 However, once in a trance, the woman begins to recall her previous life as the wife of expatriate German composer Roman Strauss – a short-lived marriage that ended in 1948 when she was found stabbed with a pair of scissors.
 Strauss was subsequently executed for the crime.
 As Church becomes involved with the woman, it becomes apparent that he is the reincarnation of Strauss and that the events that led up to the murder are beginning to replay themselves.

 At the time he made Dead Again, Kenneth Branagh seemed the brightest young star of the British film industry.
 Branagh had singlehandedly breathed life and vitality back into cinematic Shakespeare with his directorial debut, the adaptation of Henry V (1989).
-Dead Again was Branagh’s second directorial outing and he then subsequently went onto other directorial successes with Much Ado About Nothing (1993), Mary Shelley’s Frankenstein (1994), Hamlet (1996) and other Shakespeare adaptations, the remake of Sleuth (2007), even the Marvel Comics superhero film Thor (2011), the reboot of the Tom Clancy series Jack Ryan: Shadow Recruit (2014), the big screen adaptation of Cinderella (2015), the remake of Murder on the Orient Express (2017) and the Young Adult adaptation Artemis Fowl (2019).
+Dead Again was Branagh’s second directorial outing and he then subsequently went onto other directorial successes with Much Ado About Nothing (1993), Mary Shelley’s Frankenstein (1994), Hamlet (1996), the remake of Sleuth (2007), even the Marvel Comics superhero film Thor (2011), the reboot of the Tom Clancy series Jack Ryan: Shadow Recruit (2014), the big screen remake of Disney’s Cinderella (2015), the remake of Murder on the Orient Express (2017) and the Young Adult adaptation Artemis Fowl (2019).

 With Dead Again, Kenneth Branagh attempted to breathe life into the reincarnation story, a genre that had been creatively exhausted by endless tawdry second-rate plots and had all but been relegated to the stuff of sudsy tv movies of the week by 1991.
 It is something at which Branagh largely succeeds, thanks to an outstanding thriller plot.
 The plot is one that crackles with tension and keeps one glued to the seat with a series of subtle and beautifully engineered surprise twists.